Multi-Granular Node Pruning for Causal Circuit Discovery: Introduction

-Traditional pruning methods~\cite{han2015learning, lecun1989optimal, haider2021comprehensive}, by contrast, focus on model compression for efficient deployment.
-They enforce sparsity aligned with hardware constraints, prioritizing size reduction without sacrificing performance.
-However, circuit discovery fundamentally differs in its goals, as it seeks to uncover the mechanisms underlying specific behaviors, rather than to produce compressed and efficient deployable models.
-This distinction opens new avenues for more flexible pruning strategies that prioritize interpretability and precision over deployment efficiency.
+In this work, we propose a multi-granular node-pruning framework for causal circuit discovery that addresses both the scalability and granularity limitations of prior methods.
+Our framework learns masks over nodes at multiple levels of granularity, ranging from entire transformer blocks to attention heads, MLP blocks, and individual neurons, within a unified optimization objective, as illustrated in Figure~\ref{fig1}.
+These masks are optimized in a two-stream causal pruning setup, where each node is softly interpolated between its clean and corrupted activation, and the resulting circuit is trained for faithfulness, task performance, and sparsity.

-In this work, we introduce a node-level pruning framework for circuit discovery that addresses the scalability and granularity limitations of existing methods.
-Unlike prior approaches that prune edges between entire coarse components, our method operates simultaneously across multiple levels of granularity, enabling the discovery of circuits that are both fine-grained and structurally minimal.
-Specifically, we introduce learnable masks for transformer blocks, attention heads, MLPs, and individual neurons within a unified optimization objective.
-This enables minimal circuit discovery in a single fine-tuning run, avoiding the expense of iterative pruning.
+Across three standard circuit-discovery tasks, Indirect Object Identification (IOI), Gendered Pronouns (GP), and Greater Than (GT), on GPT-2, our approach consistently discovers substantially more compact circuits than prior approaches while preserving strong task fidelity.
+In the least favorable setting, 33.34\% more MLP blocks, and 59.8\% more neurons than prior methods, with larger gains in other settings.
+Unlike existing baselines, which achieve only limited MLP- and neuron-level compression, our framework identifies fine-grained circuit structures beyond coarse components.
+Our method is also substantially more compute-efficient, using \(3\times\) to \(11\times\) less GPU memory than prior methods and scaling circuit discovery to Llama 3.1-8B on a single 40GB GPU.

-Alongside our framework, we report several key findings.
+We analyze the discovered circuits and report several key findings.
 The structure of the discovered circuits depends on the task under consideration.
-For instance, all MLP blocks are essential for the IOI task, whereas for the GT task, most MLPs can be removed without significant performance degradation.
+For instance, most MLP blocks are essential for the IOI task, whereas for the GT task, most MLPs can be removed without significant performance degradation.
 Furthermore, our analysis indicates that different component granularities exhibit varying degrees of susceptibility to compression.
-For instance, the outputs of MLP1 (Keys) can be sparsified to a much greater extent than those of MLP2 (Values)\cite{geva2020transformer}.
+For instance, the outputs of MLP1 (Keys) can be sparsified to a greater extent than those of MLP2 (Values)~\citep{geva2020transformer}.